Anonymous-Stranger/arc-theme/README.md

 # Arc Theme

+This is a fork of https://github.com/horst3180/arc-theme

 Arc is a flat theme with transparent elements for GTK 3, GTK 2 and GNOME Shell which supports GTK 3 and GTK 2 based desktop environments like GNOME, Unity, Budgie, Pantheon, Xfce, MATE, etc.

 ## Arc is available in three variants

 ##### Arc